bjnmercer/bjnmercer.github.io/_posts/2018-05-14-bgc-sdl2-line-rendering-engine.md

 let rotateLines (angle:float) = transformLines (rotatePoint (angle))
 ```

-But mathematically there's no reason why scaling, rotatating and translating have to be calculated as descrete steps.
+...but mathematically there's no reason why scaling, rotatating and translating have to be calculated as descrete steps.
 In that case, I could make use of function composition:

 ```fsharp
         lines